Welcome to the Georgia White Paper Technology Project

-For people with Intellectual and Developmental Disabilities to have and use the same amount of technology the average American does to enhance their independence and self-determination.
+For people with Intellectual and Developmental Disabilities to have and use the same amount of technology the average American does although it may be adapted or modified.

 Over the past two and a half years of the COVID Pandemic we have trained 5,000 people

 Like Janet, and 100 Other Philadelphia self-advocates and family members during the PhilaZoom training funded by the Visions for Equality and Philadelphia Intellectual Disability Services